-Our goal is to become a leading specialty pharmaceutical company focused on developing and commercializing therapeutics and drug delivery systems for treating diseases of the eye.
+Our goal is to become a leading specialty pharmaceutical company focused on developing and commercializing products for treating diseases and disorders of the eye.
 The key elements of this strategy are to:

-- Complete exploratory trial for back-of-the-eye delivery with our EGP-437 Combination Product As an anti-inflammatory agent, our EGP-437 Combination Product has the potential to be used to treat back-of-the-eye diseases that have an inflammatory component, like macular edema.
-We have completed the first leg of a Phase 1b/2a proof-of-concept clinical trial for the treatment of various forms of macular edema.
-We expect to have top-line data from the second leg of the Phase 1b/2a proofofconcept trial treating macular edema in by the end of the second quarter of 2016. - Continue clinical development of our EGP-437 Combination Product for the treatment of noninfectious anterior uveitis.
+- Continue clinical development of our EyeGate OBG device for the treatment of corneal epithelial defects.
+We have just completed our first-in-man trial enrolling subjects with a 9mm corneal wound, a large corneal epithelial defect, post photorefractive keratectomy (PRK) surgery and released positive top-line data in the first quarter of 2017.
+We anticipate initiating a double-masked controlled trial in the second quarter of 2017 and expect to have top-line data in the third quarter of 2017 - Continue clinical development of our EGP-437 Combination Product for the treatment of inflammation and pain post cataract surgery.
+We have completed an 80 subject open-label dose ranging trial and plan on initiating a Phase 2b trial in the first quarter of 2017.
+We expect to have topline data for this trial by year-end 2017. - Continue clinical development of our EGP-437 Combination Product for the treatment of noninfectious anterior uveitis.
 We have initiated and begun enrolling patients for the confirmatory Phase 3 trial evaluating the safety and efficacy of our EGP-437 Combination Product for the treatment of noninfectious anterior uveitis.
-Based on our estimates regarding subject enrollment, we expect to have topline data for this trial by the end of the first quarter 2017. - Utilize the EyeGate iontophoresis expertise to expand our drug delivery platform for the treatment of eye diseases.
+Based on our estimates regarding subject enrollment, we expect to have topline data for this trial in the third quarter of 2017.

+- Utilize the EyeGate iontophoresis expertise to expand our drug delivery platform for the treatment of eye diseases.
 Our initial platform, the EyeGate® II Drug Delivery System, is an in-office treatment performed by an eye care giver.
 We plan to develop a system based on iontophoresis that could be applied at home by the patient.
 This would be ideal for the treatment of certain chronic ocular diseases where less frequent visits to the eye care givers office are required. - Pursue other strategic collaborations.
 We plan to evaluate opportunities to enter into collaborations that may contribute to our ability to advance our drug delivery platform and product candidates and to progress concurrently a range of discovery and development programs.
 We also plan to evaluate opportunities to in-license or acquire the rights to other products, product candidates or technologies for the treatment of eye diseases.